A guide to membership. What is it and how to book

 We know what works, and we know what doesn’t and the result of our knowledge is the timetable

 you’re about explore.

 Membership isn’t just about courses.
-It also gets you access to free member events, 10% off food and drink at our two bars and 50% off ticketed events at our bars.
+It also gets you access to free member events and throughout the cold winter months, 30% off drinks at our bar

 Here’s your guide for navigating your membership with The Guitar Social.
 We hope it answers any